timescale/docs/promscale/about-promscale.md

 compressed hypertables.
 These tables have a foreign key to series tables that are stored as regular PostgreSQL tables, and each series consists of a unique set of labels.

+For more information about compression, see the [compression section][tsdb-compression].
+For more information about hypertables, see the [hypertables section][tsdb-hypertables].

 ### Metrics storage schema
 Each metric is stored in a separate hypertable.
 In particular, the schema